 Browsing – meandering casually from text to text (site to site, page to page) on the chance of finding something interesting – is almost the opposite of searching, but has also been facilitated by the internet.
 It's no accident that the software you are using to read this webpage is called a ‘browser’; it's optimized for dealing with the miscellaneous.
 But if you have actually read this far into the page, you've entered a different reading mode, either skimming or scanning.

 Using the internet for this last and deepest kind of reading is certainly possible, but the practice seems to get swept aside by the habits of skimming and browsing encouraged by this medium.
-When we do get immersed in an e-text, it's often something we found by searching, which makes it all too likely that it will confirm our prejudices instead of challenging them.
-This will discourage critical thinking – which is an important part of experiencing or deep reading – unless we make a conscious effort to choose our modes of reading with care.
+When we do get immersed in an e-text, it's often something we found by searching, or something we've been directed to by some algorithm based on some advertiser's database of our browsing habits, and this makes it all too likely that it will confirm our prejudices instead of challenging them.
+This will discourage critical thinking – which is an important part of experiencing or deep reading – unless we make a conscious effort to choose with care what we read and how we read it.

 In this context, the word ‘relative’ suggests both ‘relational’ and ‘relevant.’
 We could almost say that Hamlet is calling upon what Peirce called ‘the logic of relatives.’
 His ‘relative grounds’ amount to what a lawyer might call a ‘material witness.’
 Later on, he also calls upon another reliable witness (Horatio) to confirm his own observations.
 His method is sound enough, devious as it may be, and proves successful (though he indulges in manic glee at his own success and thus loses the advantage of it).
 Contrast all this with the words put into the mouth of Jesus at John 20:29, which exalt blind and ‘absolute’ faith over all ‘relative’ grounds for belief: ‘blessed are they that have not seen, and yet have believed.’I'll have these playersPlay something like the murder of my father